JupiterOne-Archives/docs-old/docs/questions/catalog.md

 - [aws] Are VPC Flow Logs enabled?
 - [aws] What is the estimated monthly cost of my RDS database backups?
 - [aws] What's behind elastic load balancers?
+- [aws] Which Lambda functions are associated with CloudFront distributions (Lambda@Edge)?
+- [aws] Which S3 buckets host static content for CloudFront distribution (CDN)?
+- [aws] Which certificates are in use by CloudFront distributions?
+- [aws] What resources are used by or associated with CloudFront distributions?
 - [hackerone] Show me the total bug bounty awarded by hacker.
 - [knowbe4] Which developers have not completed secure development training?
 - [okta] Is every Okta user using MFA?
 Anyone not assigned an MFA device?